Pretty and fast shell

 You can take a look at Antibody docs for more information on how it works and how to work with it but the way I use it is this.

-Which you get to run once in a while to download all the plugins that you will put inside
+Which when I run, I download all the plugins that I put inside

-plugins.txt.
-In plugins.txt you simply put the plugins that you wish to download.
-You can see the plugins that I use here.
+plugins.txt file.
+You can see Zsh plugins I use here.

 Running install.sh then will install all these plugins to a file which you can then run from your zsh.
 To do this, open zshrc in your dotfiles and put